 - Freshly ground black pepper

 Place basil and pine nuts in the bowl of a food processor.
-Pulse until basil and pine nuts are finely chopped, about 5 1 second pulses, scraping down sides of bowl as necessary.
+Pulse until basil and pine nuts are finely chopped, about five 1-second pulses, scraping down sides of bowl as necessary.
 Add garlic and pulse to combine.

 With the food processor running, pour oil through feed tube in a slow, steady stream.
 Keep food processor running until smooth, stopping to scrap down sides of bowl as necessary.